Radiergummi/wander/README.md

 Introduction
 ------------
-Making HTTP requests in PHP is a pain.
+Making HTTP requests in PHP can be a pain.
 Either you go full-low-level mode and use streams or curl, or you'll need to use one of the existing choices with array-based configuration, lots of overhead, or missing PSR compatibility.
-Wander solves all of those.
+Wander attempts to provide an alternative: It doesn't try to solve every problem under the sun out of the box, but stay simple and extensible.
+Wander makes some sensible assumptions, but allows you to extend it if those assumptions turn out to be wrong for your use case.

 ### Features
  - **Simple, discoverable API**